How to Hide Your Number When Calling — *67 Still Works (2026)

 Method 1: Dial *67 Before the Number

 The *67 code is the fastest way to hide your number for a single call.
-It's been part of the US phone system since the 1960s, developed by Bell System as a CLASS code.
+It's been part of the US phone system since the 1960s, developed by Bell System as a CLASS (Custom Local Area Signaling Services) code.
 It works on every major carrier and requires no setup.

-Carrier note: AT&T users may need to dial *67# (with #).
+Carrier note: AT&T users may need to dial *67# (with the # symbol).
 Verizon and T-Mobile use standard *67.
+The code must be dialed before each call — it's not persistent.

 Method 2: Hide Your Number on iPhone (Permanently)

-If "Show My Caller ID" doesn't appear, your carrier may not support this feature.
-T-Mobile does not offer permanent caller ID hiding — use *67 per-call instead.
+Can't find it?
+If "Show My Caller ID" doesn't appear in your settings, your carrier may not support this feature.
+T-Mobile in particular does not offer permanent caller ID hiding.
+Use *67 per-call instead.

 Method 3: Hide Your Number on Android (Permanently)